eggduzao/Gothe_et_al/README.md

+> :warning: **Currently, this repository contains some issues on installation and compatibility between python versions.
+All the issues will be fixed by 15.May.**

 # **Gothe et al. Spatial chromosome folding and active transcription drive DNA fragility and formation of oncogenic MLL translocations.**

 This repository contains the *in house* computational scripts in python and R that were used in the study by Gothe et al.: